PrestoConFuoco1/Echo-bot/README.md

 + `--test-config` is used to test bot configuration.
 Data from config file will be get and then process will terminate with success exitcode.
-+ `-tl` is used to indicate that Telegram bot will be used, `-vk` - for Vk bot.
++ `--tl` or `--telegram` is used to indicate that Telegram bot will be used, `--vk` - for Vk bot.
 One of these arguments is required, otherwise application will terminate with error.
 + `-l` is used to define logging settings.
 Currently logger can only log messages with given priority or higher.
-For example, to log Warning, Error and Fatal messages use `-lWarning`.
-The default is `-lDebug`, which logs all messages.
+For example, to log Warning, Error and Fatal messages use `-l Warning`.
+The default is `-l Debug`, which logs all messages.
-+ `--logpath=<path>` is used to define the path to the log file.
++ `--logpath <path>` is used to define the path to the log file.
++ `-h` or `--help` for help message.